Skip to main content

 Your HGV vacancy stood out because it combines timed departures, long-distance planning, and accurate delivery paperwork.
 That matches the way I prepare for each run and each handover point.

-Your first lines should connect your background to a real transport need: delivery discipline, clean logs, vehicle care, depot coordination, or calm handling of changing schedules.
+Your opening lines should connect your background to a specific transport need, such as delivery discipline, accurate logs, vehicle care, depot coordination, or calmly handling changing schedules.

 See an opening